Gérald Gallant: Quebec Biker War

 In 1998, Gallant's most prolific year as a hitman, he killed five men, including Paolo "Paul" Cotroni, the son of deposed Cotroni crime family boss Frank Cotroni.
 Cotroni had been dealing with the Hells Angels.
 Gallant and Gérard Hubert received $20,000 from Marcel Demers for his assassination.
 Jacqueline Benoît was an accomplice in two of Gallant's killings that year, those of Quebec City Hells Angels associates Alain Bouchard and Pierre "Pete" Simard, who were murdered under contract from Raymond Bouchard.
 Gallant paid Benoît "a few thousand dollars" as a reward for her assistance.
 On 7 January 1999, he fatally shot Luc Bergeron, a private detective who happened to be living in an apartment in Sainte-Foy formerly occupied by his intended target, Quebec City Hells Angels chapter member Jonathan Robert.
 Gallant held Demers responsible for the mistake as Demers had provided him with the license plate of Bergeron's vehicle rather than that of Robert's, and he collected a $20,000 fee from the Rock Machine for the botched assassination.

 In the summer of 2000, Gallant was offered $250,000 by Raymond Desfossés, who had aligned himself with the Rock Machine, to kill Hells Angels leader Maurice "Mom" Boucher.
 He was also given a $10,000 advance payment by Marcel Demers for the job.
 While carrying out surveillance on Boucher, Gallant passed "about a foot" from his target on Saint Catherine Street in downtown Montreal, where Boucher frequented a hair salon.
 Gallant was unarmed at the time and Boucher was flanked by two bodyguards, however.
 The planned hit was ultimately called off because of the intense police surveillance Boucher was under at the time.
 During the 7 July 2000 assassination of Robert "Bob" Savard, a loan shark and right-hand man to Boucher, by Gallant and Gérard Hubert at a restaurant in Montréal-Nord, an associate of Savard, hockey player-turned-loan shark Norm Descôteaux, and a waitress, Hélène Brunet, were also shot and wounded by Gallant and Hubert after Descôteaux used Brunet as a human shield.
 Brunet, who survived being shot four times in the arm and leg, subsequently became an outspoken critic of gangs.
 Gallant later expressed remorse for her shooting.
-By the end of the biker war, he had accumulated approximately $400,000 by performing hits for rivals of the Hells Angels.